gregorychernyavskiy/CyLife/README.md

 # CyLife

-CyLife is a comprehensive platform designed to enhance collaboration and communication within clubs, organizations, and events at educational institutions.
+CyLife is a comprehensive platform designed to enhance collaboration and communication within clubs and events at educational institutions.
 The project aims to create a dynamic and user-friendly ecosystem for students and staff to interact, share, and manage activities efficiently.

 ## Features